rodri-oliveira-dev/GatewayWithOcelot/README.md

 To know more about how to setup your enviroment visit the [Microsoft .NET Download Guide](https://www.microsoft.com/net/download)

+## To Test the project

+1. Enter the [PrimeiraApi] directory and run the [dotnet run] command;
+2. Enter the [SegundaApi] directory and run the [dotnet run] command;
+3. Enter the [Gateway] directory and run the [dotnet run] command;
+4. Check that the url and ports are the same as configured in the Gateway\configuration.json file;
+5. Browse to the Gateway swagger url;

 ## Technologies implemented:

 - .NET Core 3.1